Jacob-D-000/drawandshake/Research/Shake Research/shakeResearch.md

 Because of the success of my previous research, I decided to check the Android development website to see what I could find on shake detection.
 The first thing I found was an overview of sensors for Android https://developer.android.com/guide/topics/sensors/sensors_overview

 There are three different sensors built into androids but the most important for our use case is the motion sensor.
 This sensor generally seems to be hardware-based which means that `android.hardware` https://developer.android.com/reference/android/hardware/package-summary package will need to be imported when making a class to collect sensor data.
 This package includes:
-- Sensor manager: manages the data and makes sure that a sensor exists when it needs to
+- sensorManager: manages the data and makes sure that a sensor exists when it needs to
-- Sensor: Class we would use to create the sensor for motion
+- sensor: Class we would use to create the sensor for motion
-- Sensor event: Where the raw data from the motion is stored (type of motion, accuracy, timestamp, etc.)
+- sensorEvent: Where the raw data from the motion is stored (type of motion, accuracy, timestamp, etc.)
 - sensorEvertListener: create a callback that either change values (when the event happens) and their accuracy

 Because We will be using the accelerometer sensor, we do not need to worry about the version of the phone because Android since 1.5 have motion sensors.
 If we do want to make sure the sensor is onboard, we could use `SensorManager.getDefaultSensor(Sensor.TYPE_ACCELEROMETER)`.